bigchaindb/site/_src/_usecases/supplychain/innogy.md

 layout: usecase

 title: "innogy’s Digital Product Memory - “Every Product Has a Story”"
-description: "Innogy’s project Genesis of Things leads to a future where we know the exact provenance and authenticity of everything we touch, see, feel and taste, and thus the ability to solve some of the many problems in today’s global supply chains."
+description: "The Digital Product Memory project leads to a future where we know the exact provenance and authenticity of everything we touch, see, feel and taste – and in the process, solve many of the problems in today’s global supply chains."
 header: hero-innogy.jpg

 quote: